3 ways to calculate CAGR in Microsoft Excel

 Two weeks, we looked at the syntax of VLOOKUP, INDEX and MATCH.
 Last weeks tutorial should have walked you through the basics of VLOOKUP.
 In this post, we’ll use a similar file from the VLOOKUP tutorial to find a value from the table using INDEX and MATCH.

 Last week, I introduced you to VLOOKUP, INDEX and MATCH.
 In this post, we’ll use VLOOKUP to find a value from the table.
+Firstly, let’s create the above table in Excel.

-Excel has several lookup and reference functions.
+Excel has severalĀ lookup and reference functions.
 The main purposes of most of the plugins is to lookup some cell or cells from a set of data (usually presented in a table).
 Of these, the most popular ones are VLOOKUP, INDEX and MATCH.

 Working at the call center was one of the best experiences I have ever earned.
 Like any other company we also had issues and the one that annoyed me the most was the one with our scheduling.
 I don’t think anyone appreciates the fact when your boss calls you at an unexpected time and tells to show up at the office in a different shift.